 Many businesses struggle with engagement when employees aren’t feeling developed for other opportunities in the company.
 Creating programs such as continuing education courses, mentorships, and tuition-reimbursement plans makes your company attractive to recruits and current employees.
 In addition, when employees hit milestones or earn certifications or degrees, congratulate them publicly and send a reward as a digital celebration of their accomplishments.

-Be sure to celebrate work anniversaries with a reward that thanks employees for another year of service.
+Be sure to celebrate work anniversaries with a gift or reward that thanks employees for another year of service.
 Taking the effort to acknowledge your employee’s loyalty and dedication to your organization reminds them you value their work contributions and performance.

 While recognizing work anniversaries is a manual process for many employee experience and HR managers, it can be automated for their convenience.
 Organizations have access to tools that make it easier than ever to reward and acknowledge their employees.